chop-dbhi/avocado/docs.md

 ### sync

-The sync command creates DataField instances from Djang model fields.
+The sync command creates `DataField` instances from Django model fields.
 This will be used whenever new models or new fields are added to your data model.

 ```bash
 ./manage.py avocado sync labels [--update] [--include-keys] [--include-non-editable]